Spectacular oven spring, moist crumb, light, soft texture and absolutely delicious!

 1/2 tsp salt

 Feed 60g of mature starter in the morning with 60g water and 60g flour and allow to activate for 2 – 3 hours at room temperature.
+Alternatively, use 180g mature starter, if you have enough on hand.

 Preheat the oven to 175°C. Grease and flour 1 large or 2 small loaf tins.